 Mr. LaBarca writes:

 We couldn’t have said it better Mr. LaBarca.
-Get those digital negatives off your hard drives, cell phones, etc and get them printed not only for yourself but for future generations.
-Your children, grand children and great grandchildren will thank you.
+Get those digital negatives off your hard drives, cell phones, etc. and get them printed not only for yourself but future generations.
+Your children, grandchildren, and great grandchildren will thank you.